 Several monetary policy issues arise in connection with natural resource management.
-Perhaps the most important one has to do with the Dutch disease, so named for triggering fears of de-industrialization in the Netherlands following the appreciation of the Dutch guilder after the discovery of natural gas deposits in the North Sea around 1960 (Figure 3).
+Perhaps the most important one has to do with Dutch disease, so named for triggering fears of de-industrialization in the Netherlands following the appreciation of the Dutch guilder after the discovery of natural gas deposits in the North Sea around 1960 (Figure 2.3).
 In fact, the Dutch got over the ailment fairly quickly and have seen their exports and imports rise rapidly relative to GDP.
 As it turned out, gas exports did not crowd out other exports.
-So, the Dutch part of the term proved to be a misnomer.
-How about the disease part?
+So, the "Dutch" part of the term proved to be a misnomer.
+How about the "disease" part?
 This remains a matter of some controversy.

 Some observers view the dislocations due to high currency values simply as a matter of one sector's benefiting at the expense of others, without seeing any macroeconomic or social damage done.
-Others view the Dutch disease as such, pointing to the potentially harmful consequences of the resulting reallocation of resources - from high-tech, high-skill intensive service industries to low-tech, low-skill intensive primary production, for example - for economic growth and diversification.
-Clearly, an overvalued of currency hurts exports and import-competing industries.
+Others view Dutch disease as just that, a disease, pointing to the potentially harmful consequences to economic growth and diversification of the resulting reallocation of resources.
+These reallocations move resources from high-tech, high-skill-intensive service industries to low-tech, low-skill-intensive primary production.
+Clearly, an overvalued currency hurts exports and import-competing industries.
 This is one of the most robust empirical relationships in international economics.
-The reverse of this phenomenon has been on display for some time in China where the undervaluation of the renmimbi continues to boost Chinese exports and import-competing industries to the consternation of some of China's trading partners.
-The point is a simple one: if overvaluation hurts trade and growth as has been known for a long time, then undervaluation must likewise help trade and growth.9
+The reverse of this phenomenon has been on display for some time in China, where undervaluation of the renminbi continues to boost Chinese exports and import-competing industries, much to the consternation of some of China's trading partners.
+The point is a simple one: if overvaluation hurts trade and growth, as has been known for a long time, then undervaluation must likewise help trade and growth (Eichengreen, 2008).